 With high ceilings, you’re already halfway to achieving the trendiest living room ceiling ideas design solution of the year: an ‘industrial’ home!
 The style appeared in the USA during the ‘90s and has been gaining popularity ever since.

 Industrial style designers adore high ceilings.
-In fact, height and tall walls, in general, enable them to underline the importance of airiness and spaciousness, which is exactly why you’d be expected to do in order ‘minimize’ accessorizing efforts: using nothing more than bricks; few advertising posters, and essential pieces of rough-wood furniture.
-Such solutions suit open ceiling designs as well.
+In fact, height and tall walls, in general, enable them to underline the importance of airiness and spaciousness, which is exactly why you’d be expected to do in order to ‘minimize’ accessorizing efforts: using nothing more than bricks; few advertising posters, and essential pieces of rough-wood furniture.
+Such solutions suit open ceiling designs as well and are ideal for those wondering how to decorate a living room with high ceilings.

 Textured and patterned panels

-Panels act as perfect sound dampeners, but with a proper pattern/texture, they could become attractive decorations for the high ceilings homes.
+Panels act as perfect sound dampeners, but with a proper pattern/texture, they could become attractive decorations for the homes with high ceilings.
 They look best in dual-level apartments since they embellish the lofty proportions, and they are really affordable.
+Wall panels for high ceilings can make a big impact and improve the acoustics in the room.

 The rule of thirds

 As a second step, each part should be given a purpose: for instance, bottom parts can serve as furniture basis; while large paintings can fulfill the middle parts, and can act as a balancing link between the floor and the ceilings.
 Depending on the size of the painting, the highest parts can remain empty.
-Such as rule is an invitation for large wall decorating ideas.
+Such as rule is an invitation for large wall decorating ideas and detailed ceiling decorations.

 French windowing

-French windowing refers to floor-to-ceiling windows, such that blend interior with nature, adding dramatic brightness to the room.
-It is a very sophisticated solution, but it works well as long as you have your own garden and you connect it to less private rooms.
+French windowing refers to floor-to-ceiling windows that blend the interior with nature, adding dramatic brightness to the room.
+It is a very sophisticated solution, but it works well as long as you have your own garden and you connect it to fewer private rooms.
+High-ceiling dining room ideas can also benefit from such grand windows, adding elegance and openness to the space.

-A high ceiling design house which uses such a solution will look not only bigger but also as an open space for communication with the environment.
+A high ceiling design house that uses such a solution will look not only bigger but also as an open space for communication with the environment.
+Additionally, these ideas can be extended to high-ceiling bedroom design for a cohesive and luxurious home aesthetic.

 The ‘Don’t try at home’-s